Looking for some quick and easy ways to stretch the money in your life? Check out these ideas.

 Shaving is an equal opportunity kind of thing: Almost all adults can blow a lot of money on expensive razors.

-But if you dry your razor like money expert Clark Howard does, you’ll extend the life of the blade and get much more use out of it.
+But if you dry your razor as money expert Clark Howard does, you’ll extend the life of the blade and get much more use out of it.
 That’s because razor blades degrade much faster when they’re left wet.

 So be sure to blot your razor dry on a towel after use or maybe use a hairdryer to dry it for a minute.